 I awkwardly balanced the sketchpad on my lap, finding a spot where I could see the length of his body.
 He had put my tin of pencils on the couch, but if I was going to embrace the wilderness, I wanted to use the charcoal.

 I would never find the words to describe my feelings for Sebastian.
 Like him, I got choked up.
-Instead, I had a sketchbook filled with images of him sleeping on the couch, working tirelessly on magazine layouts, and even one or two of soaking in the tub.
+Instead, I had a sketchbook filled with images of him sleeping on the couch, working tirelessly on magazine layouts, and even one or two of him soaking in the tub.

 The feelings of security, warmth, and lust worked through my hand as I dragged the charcoal across the white paper.
 He moved an orb over my shoulder so I could see my work.
 His jawline held determination, his biceps a sense of power.
 But as the line extended to the hand on his hip, it reminded me of his delicate touch.

 Love.
 We used the word to summarize complex feelings.
-But four letters didn’t do him proper.
+But four letters didn’t do him justice.
 I eyed my handiwork, falling for him again.
 Every version of Sebastian left me breathless.
 I risked a face full of charcoal as I wiped away the tears.
 Love didn’t describe the fullness in my chest and the goosebumps on my arm.

 He held still for an hour, a feat for the best of models.
 I finished.
 I set the sketchbook to the side with a yawn.
 Without a clock nearby, my body decided it was time to call it a night.

-“Bed time?”
+“Bedtime?”
 I asked.

 “I don’t want to waste a fire.”
 He fought off a yawn of his own.
 He climbed onto the couch, resting the back of his head on a throw pillow.
 The deep breathing of sleep was almost instant, another superpower I envied.
-But he if wasn’t going to waste a fire, I wouldn’t waste a naked man.
+But if he wasn’t going to waste the fire, I wouldn’t waste a naked man.
 I crawled between his legs until my head rested on his stomach.